Make your funeral wishes known and record them for FREE with My Perfect Send-off.

 You can’t just give your login details to a friend.
 They won’t be recognised in law, so won’t have the authority to act on your behalf.

-That’s why you should name your digital executor in your Will.
+That’s why you should name your digital executor in your will.

 It’s up to you.
-You can choose to appoint one executor for both roles, or you can appoint a digital executor to assist the executor of your Will.
+You can choose to appoint one executor for both roles, or you can appoint a digital executor to assist the executor of your will.

-The digital executor doesn’t replace the executor of your Will, who is legally responsible for taking care of all your financial obligations (including property, banks accounts, debts and taxes).
+The digital executor doesn’t replace the executor of your will, who is legally responsible for taking care of all your financial obligations (including property, banks accounts, debts and taxes).

 Your digital executor should be: